xyuan04/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 - Remove a home from the database
 - Remove a list of homes from the database
 - Find a home by id
-- Find a hom by home number
+- Find a home by home number
 - Find a home by address
 - Find a home by person id
 - Generate a list of people that live in a home